paperbenni/paperbenni.github.io/content/posts/gpt5mini.md

 In a decently sized project, a single file can be thousands of tokens.
 Constantly feeding that to an LLM, even with prompt caching results in incredibly high token usage.
-However, GitHub recebtly announced thst it will ude GPT 4.1 as the default autocomplete model.
-This thing is approximately 5x as rxpensivr as GPT-5-mini.
+However, GitHub recently announced that it will use GPT-4o as the default autocomplete model.
+This thing is approximately 5x as expensive as GPT-4o-mini.
 They announced this